SamOBrienOlinger/drf-spoodle-space/README.md

 ## **Summary**
   This social platform provides Users with an opportunity to connect and share photographs, and even information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.

-  Unlike many other social media platforms that provide a similar experience, this project offers Users a unique way to create and participate in their own community of likeminded pet owners.
+  Unlike many other social networking platforms, this project offers Users a unique way to create and participate in their own community of likeminded people with a shared identity that self-sustains itslef.
+A fundamental intended outcome is to produces a sense of belonging that cannot be found elsewhere.

-The site is designed to engage millions of potential Users around the world who:
+The site is designed to engage as wide a range as possible of millions of potential Users around the world, inculding:

-* May already have a Cockapoo dog and need to learn about how to best take care of their dog.
+* families, couples and individuls who already have a Cockapoo or two that are eager to learn more about the history and nature of the breed of their fun furry companions.

+* folks who would like to find out more about taking care of their dog so their hairy little buddy stays happy and healthy.

-* May be thinking about getting a new Cockapoo dog and require more information to make their decision.
+* anyone considering opening their home to a new companion of this breed of dog and are hoping to gather more information to help make their decision.

- * May already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.

-* Will enjoy sharing photographs and videos of their pets.
+ * Cockapoo owners who enjoy connecting with other Cockapoo owners by sharing funny stories,  photographs and videos of their adventures.

+* Anyone who is looking for some support and/or who can provide otyher with support related to any challenges they are facing with the behaviour of their loved little clowns!

-In order to achieve the project's most important goals of enhancing both the UI and UX, how data is manipulated via the front-end application was of fundamental importance.
+Given the site goals outlined here, enhancing the UI and UX to achieve the project's most important goals required prioritising the way backend data connected with the front-end application.

 ## Contents